adyshimony/adys-site/blog/posts/miniscript-studio-intro.md

 ### Default Variables

-Miniscript Studio comes with pre defined example keys to help you get started immediately: Alice, Bob, Charlie, Dave, Eva etc. You can see the full list under the key variable section.
+Miniscript Studio comes with predefined example keys to help you get started immediately: Alice, Bob, Charlie, Dave, Eva etc. You can see the full list under the key variable section.

 These default variables let you experiment instantly.
 For example, you can immediately write and compile policies like: